MCB Graduate MOU and Handbook

 A student is required to complete a minimum of 30 graded credit hours of graduate coursework unless he or she has previously earned an M.S. degree in a related field.
 A student entering the program with an earned M.S. degree is required to complete a minimum of 24 graded credit hours of graduate coursework.
 Courses taken in foreign languages and undergraduate courses will not count toward the graded credit hours.
 The student's DAC has the responsibility of determining appropriate coursework.

-Within one week after the first meeting of the DAC (no later than the second semester of study), the student should submit form CAS#5 Dissertation Committee Information and the signed MCB Course Approval Form to the MCB Program administrative assistant.
-Students in Environmental & Plant Biology must also submit a Course Approval Form to their graduate chair.
+Within one week after the first meeting of the DAC (no later than the second semester of study), the student should submit form CAS#5 Dissertation Committee and Faculty Representative Information [PDF] and the signed MCB Course Approval Form to the MCB Program administrative assistant.

 The coursework chosen by the DAC has as one of its objectives the adequate preparation of the student for the comprehensive examinations.
 However, a required core curriculum for MCB students consists of